Monday, 1 April 2024

 The impressive Australian Institute of Police Management

 Just beyond Little Manly Point is Skinner's Reserve and Collins Flat Beach, practically empty as we head into autumn in Sydney.
-If you're lucky, a visit to Collins Flat Beach might even come with a sighting of the Little Penguins that live in the area, the only known colony of penguins on the NSW mainland.
+If you're lucky, a visit to Collins Flat Beach might even come with a sighting of the little penguins that live in the area, the only known colony of penguins on the NSW mainland.
 Collins Flat Beach is part of the Sydney Harbour National Park, so no dogs, unfortunately.

 Collins Flat Beach